telerik/ajax-docs/controls/treelist/design-time.md

 ## Smart Tag

-The **RadTreeList** Smart Tag provides convenient access to themost common settings of the control.
+The **RadTreeList** Smart Tag provides convenient access to the most common settings of the control.
 You can display the Smart Tag by right clicking on theRadTreeList in the design window, and choosing the "Show Smart Tag" option from its context menu.
 ![Smart tag](images/treelist_designtime1.png)

 ## Configure Data Source

-You can easily configure declarative data source by choosing Configure Data Source linkfrom the Smart Tag of the RadTreeList control:
+You can easily configure declarative data source by choosing Configure Data Source link from the Smart Tag of the RadTreeList control:
 ![Configure Data Source](images/treelist_designtime1.1.png)

 ## Open Configuration Wizard

-Open Configuration Wizard link displays RadTreeList wizard with General settingswhich lets you customize/configure the RadTreeList control.
+Open Configuration Wizard link displays RadTreeList wizard with General settings which lets you customize/configure the RadTreeList control.
 ![Open editor](images/treelist_designtime1.2.png)